 As far as simple pleasures go, there’s little that beats unwinding at the end of a hard day with a glass of wine.
 While there are obvious risks from overindulging – those awful hangovers should be enough of a deterrent – could there also be some unexpected health benefits hidden inside that bottle of Malbec?

 It’s certainly true that wine – particularly red wine – contains a number of antioxidants, such as quercetin and resveratrol, which may play a part in reducing the risk of heart disease and cancer.
 Drinking an abundance of resveratrol-rich red wine has been touted as the reason behind the so-called “French Paradox” – the rates of coronary heart disease are low in France, despite citizens having a diet relatively rich in saturated fats.

 But while the world is united in appreciation of wine’s palatable qualities, scientists and medical researchers are engaged in a tug of war.
-On the one hand, there are those who attest to wine’s healthy benefits; and on the other, those who remain unconvinced.
+On the one hand, there are those who attest to wine’s health benefits; and on the other, those who remain unconvinced.
 This makes sorting the facts from wishful thinking a tricky business.
 But never fear – we’ve put together this useful infographic to help to cut through the hype.

 While the debate on the benefits of wine – and alcohol in general – is far from over, this infographic draws on recent studies to uncover the amazing potential inside every bottle.
 And it all comes down to the miracle-element, resveratrol.